 The General Grant applications Protestant Aid receives relate to a wide range of financial needs.
 They increasingly stem from situations of domestic violence.
-Incidents have increased during the pandemic and we are aware of circumstances where women have had to flee from their homes in fear, often with their frightened children.
+Incidents are increasing due to the Cost of Living Crisis as they did during the pandemic and we are aware of circumstances where women have had to flee their homes in fear, often with frightened children.